 Hence, before you can plan to attain a better work-life balance, you need to understand yourself, your current priorities, and what work-life balance means.
 Having a work-life balance starts with your mindset and is created by YOU!

 Signs of an unhealthy work-life balance include feeling like you always have too much on your plate all the time, restless sleep, and always feeling tired.
 Also, being unable to find time to spend with family and friends, constantly feeling irritable, having no time for self-care, and struggling to focus.
 Some of the benefits of achieving a work-life balance include the following:

-Reduced stress: The biggest problem most of us have is thinking we have no choice.
+- Reduced stress: Finding a balance can help reduce work stress.
+The biggest problem most of us have is thinking we have no choice.
 If you agree to take on more work even when you know you have no capacity or do not delegate when you have an alternative, it creates more stress for you.
 Saying no as much as possible and choosing only to handle priorities will significantly reduce your stress and anxiety levels.

 Overall, a work-life balance will bring happiness, fulfillment, and success.

 1. Set and respect boundaries: Set and communicate your boundaries to colleagues and clients.
 These should include when you will and won’t be working so they don’t expect you to be available 24/7.
 Also, be honest about your personal needs.
 Let your boss know which regular activities in your personal life are non-negotiable, whether putting your children to bed or doing yoga – whatever matters for you.